MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ## Baseline examples for containerized applications

 The baseline examples serve as the north star architecture for containerized mission-critical applications.
-While there are many container orchestrators, but Kubernetes is widely adopted across many industries.
+While there are many possible options for container orchestrators, Kubernetes is widely adopted across many industries.
 The baseline uses Azure Kubernetes Service (AKS) as the application platform.

 > Refer to [Well-Architected mission-critical workloads: Containerization](/azure/architecture/framework/mission-critical/mission-critical-application-platform#containerization).